phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/autodiscover-lan.rst

 Automatic LAN Device Discovery
 ==============================

 Automatic LAN device discovery minimizes the complexity in discovering LAN-connected devices.

-Normally the SmartThings platform will discover a LAN-connected or a Cloud-connected device only when a Service Manager SmartApp for that specific device is present.
+Normally the PEA HiVE platform will discover a LAN-connected or a Cloud-connected device only when a Service Manager SmartApp for that specific device is present.
 This means that if you want to integrate multiple LAN devices, such as a Wemo motion sensor and a Bose Speaker, then you will need multiple Service Manager SmartApps, i.e., a separate Service Manager SmartApp for each LAN-connected device.
 On the contrary, the platform does not have any such Service Manager SmartApp requirement for a ZigBee or a Z-Wave device.

 The new automatic LAN device discovery eliminates the Service Manager SmartApp requirement for some LAN-connected devices, thereby making for a much smoother and quicker LAN-connected device discovery.